UCSD-ECEMAE-148/fall-2024-final-project-team-15/README.md

 ## Software
 ### RoboFlow
+Computer vision platform for dataset preparation, model training, and deployment of computer vision models.

 ### Depthai
+Computer vision AI platform that runs on edge devices like Jetson Nano and Luxonis OAKD Lite cameras.
+Utilizes depth capabilities of OAKD lite camera.

 ### Google Cloud Console + Google Drive
  This creates a google application that is used to upload pictures to google drive.